wilmix8/WRITPROGRAMMINGLANGUAGES/README.md

 so  it is Ranked as Rank Z';The  Advanced  Language  and  common  language.

+we can   easily   construct   Remoteserver  for   security  side  than  java.

 JDollar  published  in Google  code is   VERSION 1